odoo/documentation/content/administration/odoo_sh/getting_started/settings.rst

 There are three levels of users:

-* Admin: has access to all features of Odoo.sh and can change the project settings.
+- :guilabel:`Admin`: has access to all features of an Odoo.sh project.

-* Developer: does not have access to the project settings nor to the production and staging databases.
-* Tester: it has the same access as the developer, plus access to the stagings branches.
-He can therefore read production data, but cannot modify it.
+- :guilabel:`Tester`: has access to the *Staging* and *Development* databases and their tooling.
+  This role is for users conducting User Acceptance Tests.
+Testers can work with copies of production data but cannot access the production database through the Odoo.sh tooling.

-The developer group if for developers who can make modifications in your code but are not allowed to access the production data.
-Users of this group cannot connect to the production and staging databases using the *1-click connect* feature, but they can of course use their regular account on these databases if they have one, using their regular credentials.
+- :guilabel:`Developer`: has access only to the *Development* databases and their tooling.
+This role is for developers who propose code modifications but are not allowed to access production and staging databases through the Odoo.sh tooling.

-In addition, they cannot use the webshell nor have access to the server logs.

 .. list-table::
    :header-rows: 1